insight-centre/saffron/README.md

 ------------

-Saffron requires the use of [Maven](https://maven.apache.org/) to install and can be built with the following commande
+Saffron requires the use of [Maven](https://maven.apache.org/) to install and can be built with the following command

     mvn install